SpecFlowOSS/SpecFlow.Plus.Examples/UseVSCode/Readme.md

 ### Executing Scenarios

-If you are used to the Test Explorer in Visual Studio, and don't like to execute tests via command line, you can use Jun Han's
-`.NET Core Test Explorer` extension that adds this feature to VSCode.
-You can find the extnesion [here](https://marketplace.visualstudio.com/items?itemName=formulahendry.dotnet-test-explorer)
+If you are used to the Test Explorer in Visual Studio, and don't like to execute tests via the command line, you can use Jun Han's `.NET Core Test Explorer` extension that adds this feature to VSCode.
+You can find the extension [here](https://marketplace.visualstudio.com/items?itemName=formulahendry.dotnet-test-explorer).

-After configuring the `dotnet-test-explorer.testProjectPath` path in your `settings.json`, you can start to use it. <!-- was muss man hier eintragen> -->
+After setting the `dotnet-test-explorer.testProjectPath` path in your `settings.json` to the path of your solution, you can start to use it.
 For this example project, the test explorer looks like this:

 **Before executing the scenarios:**